ceph/ceph/doc/rbd/iscsi-initiator-win.rst

     MSDSM-wide Load Balance Policy: Fail Over Only

 #.
 Using the MPIO tool, from the “Targets” tab, click on the
-   “Devices…​” button:
+   “Devices...” button.

 #.
 From the Devices window, select a disk and click the
-   “MPIO…​” button:
+   “MPIO...” button.

 #.
 On the "Device Details" window the paths to each target portal is
    displayed.
-If using the ``ceph-iscsi-ansible`` setup method, the iSCSI gateway will use ALUA to tell the iSCSI initiator which path and iSCSI gateway should be used as the primary path.
+If using the ``ceph-ansible`` setup method, the iSCSI gateway will use ALUA to tell the iSCSI initiator which path and iSCSI gateway should be used as the primary path.
 The Load Balancing Policy “Fail Over Only” must be selected